metaplex-foundation/docs/docs/03-guides/03-airdrops.md

 allow printing editions of a master copy.
-Moreover, Gumdrop allows creators to directly send whitelisted users a drop reclamation link by building the tree with off-chain handles (e.g email, discord, etc) and allowing the user to redeem into any wallet.
+Moreover, Gumdrop allows creators to directly send whitelisted users a drop reclamation link by building the tree with off-chain handles (e.g email, discord, etc.) and allowing the user to redeem into any wallet.

 ## Setup